c-downey-1/digitalgarden/_notes/Longer/The Top of Paul Graham's Todo List.md

 **How does one know what living a life true to oneself actually consists of?**

-When I was 18 years old, entering Wesleyan University as an ambitious freshman, my main goal in life was to make a lot of money, acquire a lot of power, and ultimately become the president or at the least a US senator or SCOTUS justice.
+When I was 18 years old, entering Wesleyan University as an ambitious freshman, my main goals in life were to make a lot of money, acquire a lot of power, and ultimately become the president or at the least a US senator or SCOTUS justice.
 These were my actual goals, as ridiculous as they now sound.
 I think most teenage boys go through this stage and, unfortunately, some never make it out.

 There is a hollowness that accompanies the singleminded pursuit of wealth.
 I saw it etched into the faces of many of my colleagues when I worked at an investment bank.
 Some there knew it too, but were trapped by their mortgages, kids, and lifestyle creep.